dimx1994/iou/README.md

 make run
 ```

-To build/run tests in docker you could run:
+To build/run tests in docker you can run:

 ```bash
 make docker-build-test